MHudomalj/CAMP/README.md

 Download this repository.
 Create a python virtual environment based on requirements.txt using CMD in the repository folder.
 ```
 python -m venv .venv
-.venv\Scrpits\activate
+.venv\Scripts\activate.bat
 pip install -r requirements.txt
 ```

+## Optional step for remote access
 For microphone recording to work in your browser not only on the localhost, https is needed.
 You must create certificates.
 The simplest way to achieve this on Windows is by using Windows Subsystem for Linux (WSL).
 To enable this feature in Windows just type WSL in search bar and follow the installation process.
-Then create folder CAMP/cert and then run the following command from CMD inside the cert folder.
+Switch to folder CAMP/cert and then run the following command from CMD inside the cert folder.
 This will start WSL and then you execute the openssl command:
 ```
 bash
-openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout rootCA.key -out rootCA.crt
+openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout rootCA.key -out rootCA.pem
+exit
 ```
 For Country Name input your location 2 letter code (example US).
 For Organisation Name input CAMP and Common Name CAMP.
 For everything else you can just press enter.